+22 climats in Pouilly-Fuissé have just been given Premier Cru status.
 The wines of Pouilly and Fuissé have long been recognised as “first class,” in fact at the start of the Nineteenth Century scholars put the wines on a par with other great wine regions like Meursault and Montrachet.
-But the Mâconnais is still the only region in Burgundy that does not have vineyard hierarchy.
-Before lockdown LM Archer travelled to the region to find out how the thirteen-year application for Premier Cru status was progressing for a number of climats, a process that has been temporarily closed down because of the virus.
+But, until this week’s decision, the Mâconnais was still the only region in Burgundy that did not have vineyard hierarchy.
+Before lockdown LM Archer travelled to the region to find out how the thirteen-year application for Premier Cru status was progressing for a number of climats, a process that had been temporarily closed down because of the virus.

 “Some climats in Pouilly-Fuissé will finally be classified as Premier Cru, the recognition of hard work on the part of the winegrowers, but also the recognition of the quality of the terroirs of southern Bourgogne, which has long been underestimated,” says Anne Moreau

-Burgundy lacks a vineyard hierarchy in only one region – the Mâconnais.
-That may well change soon.
+Until the official go-ahead on September 3, Burgundy lacked a vineyard hierarchy in only one region – the Mâconnais.

 Egalité, fraternité, hiérarchie